-In the case of Annie Swan Coburn, they also sat on the floor and leaned against chairs and dressers in her apartment at the Blackstone Hotel.
-She moved had moved there after the death of her husband in 1910, about the same time that she started to collect art in earnest.
+They also sat on the floor and leaned against chairs and dressers in Annie Swan Coburn’s apartment at the Blackstone Hotel in Chicago.
+She had moved there after the death of her husband in 1910, about the same time that she started to collect art in earnest.

 Look Inside Coburn’s Suite at the Blackstone Hotel